nikogura/nikogura.com/README.md

 * [Coding Standards](CodingStandards.md) My philosophy on coding standards - especially in golang, and by inference on the rest of life.

 * [Documentation](Documentation.md) My documentation manifesto.
-How I do docs, and why you should do something similar.
+How I do docs, and why you might want to consider doing something similar.

 * [Terraform Auto AMI Rolling Window](TerraformRollingWindow.md) Auto updating AMI's with a configurable rolling window so we can stay up to date, but not necessarily bleeding edge.